 Section 4.
-Any subsidy payment for covered loans as described in Section 1112(c) of the federal Coronavirus Aid, Relief, and Economic Security Act; any amounts received as Emergency EIDL Grants under Section 1110 of the federal Coronavirus Aid, Relief, and Economic Security Act, as amended by Section 332 of the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act; and any amounts received as Grants to Shuttered Venues or as Targeted EIDL Advances under Sections 324 or 331, respectively, of the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act:
+Any subsidy payment for covered loans as described in Section 1112(c) of the federal Coronavirus Aid, Relief, and Economic Security Act; any amounts received as Emergency EIDL Grants under Section 1110 of the federal Coronavirus Aid, Relief, and Economic Security Act, as amended by Section 332 of the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and Venues Act; and any amounts

-- (1) Shall be exempt from financial institution excise tax imposed by Chapter 16 of Title 40, Code of Alabama 1975, and the income taxes imposed by Chapter 18 of Title 40, Code of Alabama 1975, to the same extent as the amount is exempt from federal income tax under Section 278 of the RELIEF Act. - (2) Shall not be considered in determining deductibility of otherwise deductible expenses, such as payroll, utilities, mortgage interest, and rent, allowed to be paid with the exempt funds, to the same extent as the expenses remain deductible in calculating federal income tax under Section 278 of the RELIEF Act. - (3) Shall also be excluded from any and all calculations in determining a taxpayer's federal income tax deduction pursuant to Chapter 16 or Chapter 18 of Title 40, 1 Code of Alabama 1975.
-2 Section 5.
-Sections 6 through 7 of this act shall be 3 known and may be cited as, "The Alabama Business Tax 4 5 Competitiveness Act."
-Section 6.
-Section 40-27-1, Code of Alabama 1975, is 6 7 amended to read as follows: "\$40-27-1.
-"The following Multistate Tax Compact is hereby ap-9 10 proved, adopted, and enacted into law by the State of Alabama: 11 Multistate Tax Compact 12 Article I. Purposes.
-13 "The purposes of this compact are to: 14 "1.
-Facilitate proper determination of state and 15 local tax liability of multistate taxpayers, including the equitable apportionment of tax bases and settlement of 16 17 apportionment disputes.
-"2.
-Promote uniformity or compatibility in 18 19 significant components of tax systems.
-20 "3.
-Facilitate taxpayer convenience and compliance 21 in the filing of tax returns and in other phases of tax 22 administration.
-23 "4.
-Avoid duplicative taxation.
+- received as Grants to Shuttered Venues or as Targeted EIDL Advances under Sections 324 or 331, respectively, of the Economic Aid to Hard-Hit Small Businesses, Nonprofits, and - (1) Shall be exempt from financial institution excise tax imposed by Chapter 16 of Title 40, Code of Alabama 1975, and the income taxes imposed by Chapter 18 of Title 40, Code of Alabama 1975, to the same extent as the amount is exempt from federal income tax under Section 278 of the RELIEF Act. - (2) Shall not be considered in determining deductibility of otherwise deductible expenses, such as payroll, utilities, mortgage interest, and rent, allowed to be paid with the exempt funds, to the same extent as the expenses remain deductible in calculating federal income tax under Section 278 of the RELIEF Act. - (3) Shall also be excluded from any and all calculations in determining a taxpayer's federal income tax deduction pursuant to Chapter 16 or Chapter 18 of Title 40, - Section 5.
+Sections 6 through 7 of this act shall be known and may be cited as, "The Alabama Business Tax Competitiveness Act." - Section 6.
+Section 40-27-1, Code of Alabama 1975, is amended to read as follows: - 26 "\$40-27-1.